Disclaimer: We may receive a commission for products purchased through some links in this article.

 When choosing the right guitar, budget doesn’t have to prevent you from owning a guitar that has a beautiful design, quality construction and rich sound.
 The challenge lies in finding a quality budget acoustic-electric guitar among all the dregs, which can actually be quite difficult.

-That’s why the team at Solomon’s Music put together our own review of the best acoustic electric guitars under $300 to help you sort them out.
+Our team here at Solomon’s Music has put together the ultimate list of the best acoustic electric guitars under $300 to help you sort them out.

 By weighing up the quality of construction against the price, you can find an acoustic-electric guitar for beginners that will be easy to play and perfect to learn on, and even sound great through your first-among-many live performances.